MOVE Statement

 MOVE statement is used to transfer data from the source data item to the target data item.
 It ensures that the transferred data is appropriately formatted based on the data types and sizes of the source and destination fields.

-MOVE statement allows one of the following type variables -
+MOVE statement allows the following type variables -

 • Alphabetic